alsabriraeed/MVGNAS/README.md

 ``` -->

 ## Running the Experiment
-For training, please refer to the scripts 'main.py'
+For training, please refer to the script 'main.py'
 ```python
 python main.py
 ```